 Whilst Myanmar might not be the first name of your list when it comes to looking for a beach holiday, you shouldn’t underestimate it.
-Although most of the beaches in this country don’t offer fun activities, this isn’t why you should look to visit.
+Although most of the beaches in this country don’t offer fun activities like some beaches in Indonesia, this isn’t why you should look to visit.

 Many people travel to Burma to experience the wildlife the country has to offer.
 However, not everyone knows that Myanmar actually offers some of the best untouched beaches in Asia.
 They haven’t had the media coverage and footfall of many other Asian beaches, leaving them as they have been for thousands of years.